Media bias: Algorithms

 Polis (or Pol.is) is a social media website that allows people to share their opinions and ideas while elevating ideas that have more consensus.
 By September 2020, it had helped to form the core of dozens of pieces of legislation passed in Taiwan.
 Proponents had sought out a way to inform the government with the opinions of citizens between elections while also providing an online outlet for citizens that was less divisive and more informative than social media and other large websites.
 Attempts have also been made to utilize machine-learning to analyze the bias of text.
 For example, person-oriented framing analysis attempts to identify frames, i.e., "perspectives", in news coverage on a topic by determining how each person mentioned in the topic's coverage is portrayed.

-Another approach, matrix-based news aggregation can help to reveal differences in media coverage between different countries, for example.
+Another approach, matrix-based news aggregation, can help to reveal differences in media coverage between different countries.

 Giving time to both sides

 A technique used to avoid bias is the "point/counterpoint" or "round table", an adversarial format in which representatives of opposing views comment on an issue.
 This approach theoretically allows diverse views to appear in the media.
 However, the person organizing the report still has the responsibility to choose reporters or journalists that represent a diverse or balanced set of opinions, to ask them non-prejudicial questions, and to edit or arbitrate their comments fairly.
 When done carelessly, a point/counterpoint can be as unfair as a simple biased report, by suggesting that the "losing" side lost on its merits.
 Besides these challenges, exposing news consumers to differing viewpoints seems to be beneficial for a balanced understanding and more critical assessment of current events and latent topics.
 Using this format can also lead to accusations that the reporter has created a misleading appearance that viewpoints have equal validity (sometimes called "false balance").
 This may happen when a taboo exists around one of the viewpoints, or when one of the representatives habitually makes claims that are easily shown to be inaccurate.

 The CBC and Radio Canada, its French language counterpart, are governed by the 1991 Broadcasting Act, which states programming should be "varied and comprehensive, providing balance of information...provide a reasonable opportunity for the public to be exposed to the expression of differing views on matters of public concern."
+In 2024, Southeast Asian Studies academic Ramon Guillermo lauded Kontra Imperyalismo at Henosidyo: Ang Palestina sa Kuko ng Zionismo at Neokolonyalismo (ISBN 978-621-06-1257-8) as he stressed the initiative of the book's courageous ("matatapang") Filipino authors Jose Mario de Vega, Ruel F. Pepa, DC Alviar, and Joseph D. Ramiscal, challenging the disinformation and bias of the dominant media.